Jen-Ashishali/archive-data-analytics/README.md

 This analysis will be shared as presentation using power point, and can be viewed by clicking [my presentation](https://1drv.ms/p/s!ArqJe-n-XOU9hkmB965WXlarOXEC)

 ## 7. Conclusion
-Members use cyclistic ride share for routine daily activities like work while Casual use ride share for leisure activities.
-This is based on the record of the analysis as it shows
+Cyclistic Members use ride share for routine daily activities like work, while Casual Riders use ride share for leisure activities.
+This conclusion is drawn on the key findings of;

    - Increased rides for Casual on weekends and greater consistent rides on weekdays for Members
    - Rise in number of rides at common work schedule hours for members.